 Turtle’s book traces Adare Manor’s wonderful journey from medieval manor house to the 21st century.
 The book can only be purchased from the boutique at Adare Manor, or online at www.adaremanor.com

-‘Past Tracks’ is a project conceived by Turtle Bunbury and supported by Irish Rail and Flahavan’s Oats.
+‘Past Tracks’ is an ongoing project conceived by Turtle Bunbury and supported by Irish Rail.
 Now piloting in ten of Ireland's principal railway stations, the concept is to bring a little fun into the life of commuters with a series of panels, written by Turtle and illustrated by Derry Dillon, that recount fascinating and uplifting tales from Irish history.

-The panels are on show at Athy, Dublin Heusten, Dublin Connolly, Dundalk, Dun Laoghaoire, Limerick, Malahide, Naas/Sallins, Sligo and Waterford.
+Sponsored by Flahavan’s Oats, the first ten panels are on show at Athy, Dublin Heusten, Dublin Connolly, Dundalk, Dun Laoghaoire, Limerick, Malahide, Naas/Sallins, Sligo and Waterford.
+Phase 2 of the project commenced in early 2020.